DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

 \textbf{Self-Reconstruction Mode} (Figure \ref{fig:architecture}(b)): The full sequences of $z_s$ (semantic tokens) and $z_a$ (acoustic tokens) are provided as conditions.
 The model learns to predict the Flow Matching velocity field of the entire mel-spectrogram for high-fidelity reconstruction.

-\textbf{Recombination (Contextual Inpainting) Mode} (Figure \ref{fig:architecture}(c)): To simulate content-style recombination, we randomly sample a time-axis split point $\tau$, then mask the mel-spectrogram segments after $\tau$ along the time axis.
-The DiT decoder is tasked with predicting the Flow Matching velocity field for the masked segments, conditioned only on the prefix acoustic token $z_a^{< \tau}$ and full semantic token sequence $z_s$.
-This masking strategy compels the model to infer global acoustic style from partial acoustic context while strictly following semantic guidance, which helps to decouple the two information streams.
+\textbf{Contextual Inpainting Mode} (Figure \ref{fig:architecture}(c)): we randomly sample a split point $\tau$ on the time axis and mask the mel-spectrogram after $\tau$.
+The decoder is then trained to predict the masked region conditioned on the full semantic token sequence $z_s$ and only the acoustic prefix $z_a^{<\tau}$.
+This design encourages the model to infer global acoustic style from partial acoustic context while following semantic guidance, thereby reducing information leakage between the two streams.